-is a Stone Age monument in the Boyne Valley, County Meath, Ireland.
+Newgrange is a Stone Age (Neolithic) monument in the Boyne Valley, County Meath,

-Newgrange is a large circular mound with a stone passageway and chambers inside.
+Newgrange is a large circular mound 85 meters (93 yards) in diameter and 13.5

 Newgrange was built by a farming community that prospered on the rich lands of the Boyne Valley.